JVFDevelopment/JVFDevelopment/README.md

 - 🎓 Pursuing a **BSc in Computer Science** at **St Mary’s University**.
 - 📍 Based in **London, England**
-- 💼 Currently building **SerenityHub**, a mental health app designed for impactful support.
+- 💼 Currently building **CarerConnect**, a mental health app designed for impactful support.
 - 🎮 Creating **Runix**, a programming language tailored for game development and web applications.
 - 🚀 Always diving into **new tech** to fuel my journey in software development.